kubecost/poc-common-configurations/aws-attach-roles/README.md

 `aws s3 mb s3://${AWS_object_store_bucket} --region `

-- If your 2nd cluster running on different AWS accounts, you need to set approriate permission and IAM policy to allow Thanos sidecar put data on central S3 bucket.
-You can read more on how to do it in official AWS documentation [here](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/)
+- If your 2nd cluster is running on different AWS account, you need to set approriate permission and IAM policy to allow Thanos sidecar put data on a central S3 bucket located on primary account.
+There are 2 ways to do that:

+    * **S3 bucket policy:** Set up S3 bucket policy to grant access to other AWS accounts.
+    * **Cross AWS accounts IAM roles:** Set up an IAM role with permission to access to the central S3 bucket and trusted policy to allow other AWS accounts to assume that IAM role to have access to the central S3 bucket.

+- You can read more on how to do it in official AWS documentation [here](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/)

+- For POC deployment and standard set up, we recommend to use **S3 bucket policy** option.
+However, you can use **Cross AWS accounts IAM roles** if you need more advanced set-up to comply with your organization policy.
+- Examples:

-- This is an example of S3 bucket policy that grant access to additional AWS accounts:
+    * This is an example of S3 bucket policy that grant access to additional AWS accounts:

 ```Json
 {